marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 - This structure is largely self-explanatory
   - Processes declare their inputs, a script that operates on those inputs, and the expected outputs of that script
   - The details of how these pieces interact in practice will be clear when we see an example without any placeholders
-  - A potentially unintuitive component are the input and output types
+  - A potentially unintuitive component are the input and output type qualifiers that precede their names
   - These will also become clear shortly, but for now they are essentially like type declarations which will influence how Nextflow interprets and manipulates those variables
 - Another way of looking at process is as functions, where the inputs and output are still placeholders for some literal values
 - Accordingly, processes are linked together through another structure called a workflow: